First Pilot Tests of Compton Imaging and Boron Concentration Measurements in BNCT Using i-TED: Acknowledgment

 \section{Acknowledgment}

 This work builds upon research conducted under the ERC Consolidator Grant project HYMNS (grant agreement No. 681740) and has been supported by the ERC Proof-of-Concept Grant project AMA (grant agreement No. 101137646).
 We also acknowledge funding from the Spanish Ministerio de Ciencia e Innovación under grants PID2022-138297NB-C21 and PID2019-104714GB-C21, as well as from CSIC under grant CSIC-2023-AEP128 and the Instituto de Salud Carlos III under grant DTS22/00147.
+We acknowledge support from the Severo Ochoa Grant CEX2023-001292-S funded by MCIU/AEI.
 Additionally, the authors thank the support provided by postdoctoral grants FJC2020-044688-I and ICJ220-045122-I, funded by MCIN/AEI/10.13039/501100011033 and the European Union NextGenerationEU/PRTR; postdoctoral grant CIAPOS/2022/020 funded by the Generalitat Valenciana and the European Social Fund and a PhD grant PRE2023 from CSIC.
 Financial support from the Institut Laue-Langevin during the experimental campaign is also gratefully acknowledged.